-As a brief note today, here’s an example of the Scala 3 “Dotty” if/then/else-if/else syntax, as used in a function:
+Here’s an example of the Scala 3 if-then/else-if/else syntax, as used as the body of a method:

 def compare(a: Int, b: Int): Int = if a < b then -1 else if a == b then 0 else 1